South African stocks in demand after Zuma quits, rand soars

 In the foreign exchange market the rand advanced to levels last seen in February 2015.

-“The good gains the rand has made could be extended toward 11.55/dollar, and move toward 11.00/dollar baring any further credit rating downgrades for S.A. and a credit positive budget,” said Investec’s chief analyst Annabel Bishop in a note.
+“The good gains the rand has made could be extended towards 11.55/dollar, and move towards 11.00/dollar baring any further credit rating downgrades for S.A. and a credit positive budget,” said Investec’s chief analyst Annabel Bishop in a note.

 “The economy is coming off an extremely low base so there is good chance the optimism will be around for some time, but Ramaphosa has to very soon move from the honeymoon phase to the doing phase,” said chief executive of Canon Assets Management Adrian Saville.